What Are Meta Tags & How to Write SEO-Friendly Meta Tag Content

 Definition:

-Tells search engines whether to index a page and follow its links.
+The robots tag gives search engines instructions about whether to index your page and follow its links.

 Example: